 Brookgreen Gardens History

 The Huntingtons set sail for the West Indies in 1930, originally departing from their home in Connecticut, and they stopped at the port at Georgetown, South Carolina for supplies.
-During that visit they acquired four conjoined rice plantations: Brookgreen, Laurel Hill, The Oaks and Springfield.
+During that visit, they acquired four conjoined rice plantations: Brookgreen, Laurel Hill, The Oaks, and Springfield.

 Archer Milton Huntington was the stepson of Collis P. Huntington, a transportation tycoon who built the Southern Pacific Railway and ran several steamship lines.
 He was one of America’s 12 richest men, and money was no object in the creation of Atalaya and Brookgreen Gardens.

 Archer brought in Atalaya’s construction materials during the Great Depression via the railroad dock in Georgetown.
-From there they traveled up the Waccamaw River by tugboat, first-class passage for first-class merchandise.
+From there they traveled up the Waccamaw River by tugboat, the first-class passage for first-class merchandise.